Attestation signing a kernel driver for public release

 - Locate the cab file in the Disk1 subdirectory.
 You can click the cab file in File Explorer to verify that it contains the expected files.

-Sign the Submission Cab File with your EV Cert
+Sign the submission CAB file with your EV certificate

 - Use the process recommended by the EV cert provider to sign the cab file with your EV cert.
-For example, you might use the signtool and if you are using Verisign, you might specify their timestamp server.
+For example, to sign your .CAB with a SHA256 Certificate/Digest Algorithm/Timestamp

-Note Use industry best practices to manage the security of the EV cert signing process.
+Remember to use industry best practices to manage the security of the EV code signing process.

-Submit the EV signed Cab file using the Hardware Dev Center (Sysdev) dashboard
+Submit the EV signed Cab file using the Partner Center

 The following screen shot shows the options for submitting the echo driver for signing.

-Complete the following steps to validate that the driver was properly signed.
+Complete the following steps to ensure that the driver was properly signed.

 After you have downloaded the submission file, extract the driver file.